How to Pick the Best Budget Accommodation in Tonga for You(c) tongapocketguide.com

 Location, How to Get There and What is Nearby?

 A major consideration for travellers on a budget is the location.
-Being within walking distance of shops, services and attractions is a sure-fire way to save money throughout your trip, while staying at one of the remote budget fales/resorts have associated flight and boat transfer and more expensive food costs.
+Being within walking distance of shops, services and attractions is a surefire way to save money throughout your trip, while staying at one of the remote budget fales/resorts has associated flight and boat transfer costs, as well as more expensive food costs.

 Where is the Budget Accommodation Located and How Do You Get There?

-Although backpacker and guest house accommodations are located in the main towns of Tonga, you will still need to choose an island group.
+Although backpacker and guesthouse accommodations are located in the main towns of Tonga, you will still need to choose an island group.
 Tongatapu and ‘Eua have the least expensive travel costs while Ha’apai and Vava’u are more expensive to get to.
-Compare the prices of interisland flights and ferries in What is the Cost of Transport in Tonga?
+Compare the prices of interisland flights and ferries in our guide, Tonga Travel Budget: How Much Does a Trip to Tonga Cost?

 What is There Nearby?